A-Cobra/angular/user-management-system/README.md

 # User Management System

-It is a web application built using Angular framework that provides administrators with the ability to efficiently manage employee data.
-The application offers a user-friendly interface where administrators can perform essential CRUD (Create, Read, Update, Delete) operations on employee records.
+It is a web application built using Angular framework that provides administrators with the ability to efficiently manage user data.
+The application offers a user-friendly interface where administrators can perform essential CRUD (Create, Read, Update, Delete) operations on user records.

 ## Key Features

-1. **Employee Listing**: The application displays a list of existing employees, providing essential details such as name, email, and gender.
-This allows administrators to quickly access employee details at a glance.
+1. **user Listing**: The application displays a list of existing users, providing essential details such as name, email, and gender.
+This allows administrators to quickly access user details at a glance.

-2. **Employee Creation**: Administrators can create new employee records by filling in a form with relevant information.
+2. **user Creation**: Administrators can create new user records by filling in a form with relevant information.

-3. **Employee Editing**: The application allows administrators to edit employee information easily.
+3. **user Editing**: The application allows administrators to edit user information easily.
 It can be achieved by clicking on the "Edit this user" button.

-4. **Employee Removal**: Administrators have the ability to remove employee records from the system when necessary.
+4. **user Removal**: Administrators have the ability to remove user records from the system when necessary.
 It can be achieved by clicking on the "Delete this user" button.

-5. **User-Friendly Interface**: The Employee Management System prioritizes a clean and intuitive user interface, ensuring ease of use for administrators.
+5. **User-Friendly Interface**: The user Management System prioritizes a clean and intuitive user interface, ensuring ease of use for administrators.
 Navigation menus, buttons, and forms are designed to be straightforward and self-explanatory, minimizing the learning curve for new users.

 ## Screenshots